International

 system together with the associated institutions and practices,

 particularly riba.
-The Qur’an and Hadith state
+The Qur’an and Hadith

-allowed riba to arise and this is certainly one big
+have unfortunately allowed riba to arise and this

-reason for societal weakness.
+is certainly one big reason for societal weakness.

 2.1 Fiat money

-system generally uses fiat money/credit.
-In the case
+monetary system generally uses fiat money/credit.

-nothing by the press of a computer button.
-In the case of
+created out of nothing by the press of a computer button.

-government, fiat money is money created by manufacturing coins
+In the case of government, fiat money is money created by

 xxxxxIt is important to note

-that when banks lend money/credit, they are not lending the
+that when banks lend money/credit, they are not lending

-money of their depositors but are lending the money/credit
+the money of their depositors but are lending the money/credit

 created by the computers.
 The UK percentages are an astonishing